quicwg/qlog/draft-marx-qlog-main-schema.md

 trace has a different value for a given field, this field MUST NOT be added to common_fields but instead defined on each event individually.
 Good example of such fields are "time" and "data", who are divergent by nature.

+# Guidelines for event definition documents

+This document only defines the main schema for the qlog format.
+This is intended to be used together with specific, per-protocol event definitions that specify the name (category + type) and data needed for each individual event.
+This is with the intent to allow the qlog main schema to be easily re-used for several protocols.
+Examples include the QUIC event definitions [QLOG-QUIC] and HTTP/3 and QPACK event definitions [QLOG-H3].

+This section defines some basic annotations and concepts the creators of event definition documents should follow to ensure a measure of consistency, making it easier for qlog implementers to extrapolate from one protocol to another.

+## Event design guidelines

+TODO: pending QUIC working group discussion.
+This text reflects the initial (qlog draft 01 and 02) setup.

+There are several ways of defining qlog events.
+In practice, we have seen two main types used so far: a) those that map directly to concepts seen in the protocols (e.g., `packet_sent`) and b) those that act as aggregating events that combine data from several possible protocol behaviours or code paths into one (e.g., `parameters_set`).
+The latter are typically used as a means to reduce the amount of unique event definitions, as reflecting each possible protocol event as a separate qlog entity would cause an explosion of event types.

+Additionally, logging duplicate data is typically prevented as much as possible.
+For example, packet header values that remain consistent across many packets are split into separate events (for example `spin_bit_updated` or `connection_id_updated` for QUIC).

+Finally, we have typically refrained from adding additional state change events if those state changes can be directly inferred from data on the wire (for example flow control limit changes) if the implementation is bug-free and spec-compliant.
+Exceptions have been made for common events that benefit from being easily identifiable or individually logged (for example `packets_acked`).

+## Event importance indicators

+Depending on how events are designed, it may be that several events allow the logging of similar or overlapping data.
+For example the separate QUIC `connection_started` event overlaps with the more generic `connection_state_updated`.
+In these cases, it is not always clear which event should be logged or used, and which event should take precedence if e.g., both are present and provide conflicting information.

+To aid in this decision making, we recommend that each event SHOULD have an "importance indicator" with one of three values, in decreasing order of importance and exptected usage:

+* Core
+* Base
+* Extra

+The "Core" events are the events that SHOULD be present in all qlog files for a given protocol.
+These are typically tied to basic packet and frame parsing and creation, as well as listing basic internal metrics.
+Tool implementers SHOULD expect and add support for these events, though SHOULD NOT expect all Core events to be present in each qlog trace.

+The "Base" events add additional debugging options and CAN be present in qlog files.
+Most of these can be implicitly inferred from data in Core events (if those contain all their properties), but for many it is better to log the events explicitly as well, making it clearer how the implementation behaves.
+These events are for example tied to passing data around in buffers, to how internal state machines change and help show when decisions are actually made based on received data.
+Tool implementers SHOULD at least add support for showing the contents of these events, if they do not handle them explicitly.

+The "Extra" events are considered mostly useful for low-level debugging of the implementation, rather than the protocol.
+They allow more fine-grained tracking of internal behaviour.
+As such, they CAN be present in qlog files and tool implementers CAN add support for these, but they are not required to.

+Note that in some cases, implementers might not want to log for example data content details in the "Core" events due to performance or privacy considerations.
+In this case, they SHOULD use (a subset of) relevant "Base" events instead to ensure usability of the qlog output.
+As an example, implementations that do not log QUIC `packet_received` events and thus also not which (if any) ACK frames the packet contains, SHOULD log `packets_acked` events instead.

+Finally, for event types whose data (partially) overlap with other event types' definitions, where necessary the event definition document should include explicit guidance on which to use in specific situations.

+## Custom fields

+Event definition documents are free to define new category and event types, top-level fields (e.g., a per-event field indicating its privacy properties or path_id in multipath protocols), as well as values for the "trigger" property within the "data" field, or other member fields of the "data" field, as they see fit.

+They however SHOULD NOT expect non-specialized tools to recognize or visualize this custom data.
+However, tools SHOULD make an effort to visualize even unknown data if possible in the specific tool's context.
+If they do not, they MUST ignore these unknown fields.

 # Serializing qlog {#concrete-formats}